-There are two shortcut buttons, a power button, and four hotkeys at the bottom bezel at the right side of the monitor which you can use to navigate the display’s OSD (On-Screen Display) menu.
+There are two shortcut buttons, a power button and four hotkeys at the bottom bezel on the right side of the monitor, which you can use to navigate the display’s OSD (On-Screen Display) menu.

-Useful features include pre-calibrated picture presets, customizable crosshair overlays, an on-screen timer, an FPS counter, and Shadow Boost which improves visibility of objects in shadows.
+Now, useful features include pre-calibrated picture presets, customizable crosshair overlays, an on-screen timer, an FPS counter and Shadow Boost, which improves visibility of objects in shadows.

-For the optimal picture quality, make sure VividPixel and ASCR options are disabled.
+For optimal picture quality, make sure VividPixel and ASCR options are disabled.